carousel/coffee-patterns/classification.md

 Creational:
-	Factory method - defer instantiation to subclasses Singleton - restricts instantiation of one object from class
+	Factory method - defer instantiation to subclasses Singleton - restricts instantiation of one object from class Builder
+		- separates construction of object from representation
+		- step by step process

 Structural:
 	Adapter - adapts interface ( no state change )